The Apple Syrup Recipe Your Pancakes Have Been Missing

-Whip up this simple apply syrup recipe in minutes!
-It’s made with store-bought apple juice and a handful of pantry staples you probably already have on hand.
-Serve with homemade whole wheat pancakes for a delicious breakfast!
+Whip up this simple apple syrup recipe in minutes!
+It’s made with store-bought apple juice and a few simple ingredients you probably already have on hand.
+Serve with homemade pancakes for a delicious breakfast!

 This post contains affiliate links.
 For more information, see my disclosures here.